 Downtown Kansas City has gone through many phases over the past 150 years.
 The Historic Garment District Museum focuses on the period when Kansas City played host to numerous garment manufacturers.
-The museum is located at 801 Broadway, in the area that once held a thriving garment industry.
+The museum is located at 800 Broadway, in the area that once held a thriving garment industry.
 This FREE museum is open on Wednesday through Saturday from 10:00 to 4:00.
 There is a $5 charge for special exhibits when they have one running.

 Garment District Startups

-In the 1920’s the manufacturing of clothing, hats, and coats was began in the upper floors of dry goods stores in downtown Kansas City.
-Business grew, and spread over the next 10 years.
-By the 1930’s, Kansas City was known as the “Paris of the Plains”.
-In the US, one of seven women wore clothing produced in Kansas City.
+In the 1920s the manufacturing of clothing, hats, and coats were beginning in the upper floors of dry goods stores in downtown Kansas City.
+The businesses grew and spread over the next 10 years.
+By the 1930s, Kansas City was known as the “Paris of the Plains”.
+In the US, one in seven women wore clothing produced in Kansas City.
 Many of the nation’s leading manufacturers ran shops in the city, and it was second only to New York City.

-By the 1940’s, the garment industry employed over 4,000 people in Kansas City.
+By the 1940s, the garment industry employed over 4,000 people in Kansas City.
 This made it the second largest industry in the city during that period.
 One of Kansas City’s pioneer clothing designers was Nell Donnelly.
-Under the Nelly Don label, this Kansas City headquartered company produced about 75 million dresses through its 52 year history.
+Under the Nelly Don label, this Kansas City headquartered company produced about 75 million dresses through its 52-year history.
 Their success in part came from being one of the first to use assembly line processes.
 At their peak, the Donnelly Garment Company employed over 1000 workers.

 The Peak of the Local Industry

-During our visit, we spoke with staff regarding the collection.
-We were informed that because of the concentrated focus of cold weather styles, the museum has few warm weather outfits in its collection.
+During our visit, we spoke with the staff regarding their collections.
+We were informed that because of the concentrated focus of cold-weather styles, the museum has few warm weather outfits in its collection.
 They do possess around 300 garments, which they choose from for their displays.
 The museum staff rotates the displays twice a year, in spring and fall.
 She told us that while they would like to display more summer styles, they are difficult to come by.
 Perhaps some of you have a few hidden away in your closets that you would like to share with the world.

 The Historic Garment District Museum is a great place to see some of the pieces that helped put Kansas City on the map.
 So many Kansas Citians have connections to this industry directly or through family members.
 My grandmother worked in this industry, and my mother worked delivering materials used at many of the shops.
 For those craving a great Garment District selfie spot, head one block west of the museum to 8th & Bank Street.
 In a small park-like setting you will find a giant needle and button.
 Say “Cheese”.